Penticton Pursuits: Unveiling 20 Exciting Things to Explore and Experience

 Photo by kerry rawlinson on Unsplash/Copyright 2020

 On Penticton’s northern edge is where you’ll find Okanagan Lake.
 The lake offers a variety of recreational opportunities, including kayaking, canoeing, and pedal boats.
-Additionally, it boasts spotless beaches where you may soak up the lake’s clear water or get a tan under the warm sun.
+It also boasts spotless beaches where you may soak up the lake’s clear water or tan under the warm sun.
 It is among the best things to do in Penticton.

 Activities Available at Okanagan Lake Park-